Mechanical & Aerospace Engr (MAE)

 Typically offered in Fall, Spring, and Summer

-Introduction to the concept of energy and the laws governing the transfers and transformations of energy.
-Emphasis on thermodynamic properties and the First and Second Law analysis of systems and control volumes.
-Integration of these concepts into the analysis of basic power cycles is introduced.
+An integrated introduction to the concept of energy and the laws governing the transfers and transformations of energy and momentum.
+Emphasis on thermodynamic properties and the First and Second Law analysis of systems and control volumes, internal flows and heat transfer in simple geometries.

 Typically offered in Fall, Spring, and Summer